The New Year has arrived. How is it going for you? Is it all you hoped? Are your plans going well?

 We need each other.

 Listen to this old but timeless song.
-I will carry you by Michael w Smith.

-I am here for you – let me know in the comments how I can help.
+Let me know in the comments how I can help.

 Can I send you this?